 Most of the art works displayed in the United Nations Headquarters in New York have been presented as gifts or donations to the organization.
-Information about the donations can be difficult to find.

 - Art treasures of the United Nations by Jacob Baal-Teshuva.
 New York : Thomas Yoseloff, 1964 : Call Number: UNX.700 B111

 - A world of art : the United Nations collection by Edward B. Marks; foreword by Boutros Boutros-Ghali ; preface by Brian Urquhart ; introduction by Diana D. Brooks.
 Rome : Il Cigno Galileo Galilei for and on behalf of the United Nations, Dec.
 1995.
 Call Number: UNX.700 M346, Ref 700 M346, & UNST/SG(02)/W6

 - The U.N. building : foreword by Kofi A. Annan; essay by Aaron Betsky; photographs by Ben Murphy.
 New York : Thames & Hudson, 2005: Call Number: Ref 341.1 U542 & UNX.232 U542.

 In addition, the Library has a few internal resources to assist with this research, including the DPI Press Feature No. 214 of July 1971, titled “Gifts presented to the United Nations at headquarters”(attached)